The estimates in this release are based on annual average data from the Current

 Reliability of the estimates

-a sample, rather than the entire population, is surveyed, there is a chance that the
+When a sample, rather than the entire population, is surveyed, there is a chance that

-sample estimates may differ from the true population values they represent.
-The exact
+the sample estimates may differ from the true population values they represent.
+The

-difference, or sampling error, varies depending on the particular sample selected, and
+exact difference, or sampling error, varies depending on the particular sample

-sampling error.
-BLS analyses are generally conducted at the 90-percent level of
+value because of sampling error.
+BLS analyses are generally conducted at the 90-percent

 The CPS data also are affected by nonsampling error.
 Nonsampling error can occur for